 On 3 March 2022, the Parliament of Ukraine adopted a law No. 2116-IX "On Basic Principles of Confiscation of Assets of Russian Federation and Its Residents in Ukraine".
-The law allows the Security Council of Ukraine and the President of Ukraine to decide on confiscation of:
+The law allows the Security Council of Ukraine and the President of Ukraine (based on the proposals of the Cabinet of Ministers of Ukraine) to decide on the confiscation of: